 In general, using Signicat for authentication and/or e-signature should give security benefits.
-These function are our core business, and we have a great number of customers with high security requirements.
+These functions are our core business, and we have a great number of customers with high security requirements.
 This means that making these services secure is a primary concern for us, and it makes us focus on security in the development and operations of the services.
-We do believe that we have good security, and try to continuously improve it.
+We believe that we have good security, and try to continuously improve it.

 Information security management

-When processing personal data for the customers users, Signicat will act as a data processor according to European data protection law.
+When processing personal data for the customers’ users, Signicat will act as a data processor according to European data protection law.

 Personal data collection

 In Denmark, Signicat will, on behalf of customers, collect CPR numbers for caching PID-CPR relations for up to 3 months, only under the users’ express consent.
 The collected PID-CPR information will only be used for identification in the customers’ own services.
 Signicat do not collect any other personal data from the end users.

 Personal data storage and processing